iLink-CyberShARE/workflow-composer-public/README.md

 The current version exposes one enpoint that consumes an abstract workflow request and model catalog.
 The composer will generate a workflow plan serialized in JSON format.

-This microservice forms part of the SWIM model orchestration pool: https://water.cybershare.utep.edu/resources/docs/en2/backend/swim-broker/
+This microservice forms part of the SWIM model orchestration pool, for more information view:
+https://water.cybershare.utep.edu/resources/docs/en2/backend/swim-broker/

 ## OpenAPI Screenshots

 ## Build and Run

-### Pull Docker Image
+### Option 1: Pull Docker Image
 Env Requirements: Docker and Docker Compose

 The public image of the Workflow Composer can be pulled from the Dockerhub repo: